 The Quality Focus Essay related to shared (participatory) governance helped guide the efforts to reform and refocus the college's participatory governance structures, functions, and flow.
-During the last comprehensive accreditation cycle, it had become clear that committee charges had morphed over time, areas of purview had become blurred; there was abundant duplication of efforts against a backdrop of a lack of collaboration, coordination and communication.
+During the last comprehensive accreditation cycle, it had become clear that committee charges had

 As discussed in Section 6.A, the college began the process of reviewing and revamping its participatory governance structures and processes even before the Commission issued its findings.
-The chart below summarizes the changes made and the changes to be made in spring 2020.
+The chart below summarizes the changes made and the changes made in spring 2020.